- Work with and learn from leading historians

 You will complete work placements as part of the programme where you will apply the knowledge and skills you learn in the classroom in the real world.
 Your work placement might be in public history, such as archives, libraries or museums, or media, community services, heritage and cultural management, or event planning.
 The University has connections with businesses and employers across London and you will have opportunities to build your professional network that will benefit your career.

-Our location in South West London is within close proximity to the National Archives at Kew, as well as the extensive resources the rest of London has to offer.
-Our new University library holds over 290,000 books and journals, including extensive collections and archives.
+Our campus in south west London is close to the National Archives at Kew, as well as the extensive resources the rest of London has to offer.
+Our university library, built in 2017, holds over 290,000 books and journals, including extensive collections and archives.
 Our online learning environment enables you to access books, articles, and primary documents from wherever you are in the world.

 If you are interested in studying our MA History, please get in touch with us to discuss your interests and find out more about the course and studying at Roehampton.